 When possible, we approach our work from a position of strength, power and solutions, rather than deficit.
-Our Indian Country reporting is grounded in historical context and aims to provide a better understanding of sovereignty and treaty rights, as well as the ways in which those rights have historically been — and continue to be — infringed upon.
+Our reporting is grounded in historical context and aims to provide a better understanding of sovereignty and treaty rights, as well as the ways in which those rights have historically been — and continue to be — infringed upon.

 Newsrooms are closing at an alarming rate, leaving many communities without the news and information they need to thrive.
 Underscore’s stories focus on elevating underrepresented voices to foster conversation, interrupt stereotypes, untangle complex issues and promote a better understanding of one another.

 We seek to live by the principles of diversity, equity and inclusion in both our coverage and operations, including recruitment and hiring.
 We are proud to be a BIPOC-led organization with a dedicated staff of Indigenous journalists and non-Indigenous allies, and are equally proud of our Underscore Indigenous Journalism Fellowship, launched in 2022 to encourage and equip a new generation of Native journalists by hosting and training Indigenous journalism students each summer.